gsarig/ootb-openstreetmap/readme.txt

 * Enable or disable double-click zoom.
 * Enable or disable scroll wheel zoom.
 * Set a minimum and maximum limit that the user can zoom on the frontend.
 Setting the same value to both fields will lock the zoom at that level.
-* Support for MapBox, as an additional Layer Provider, using your own API key.
+* Support for other Layer Providers: MapBox (using your own API key) and Stamen.

 == Installation ==